 Airline food can be pretty bad these days.
-Actually it may not be available at all on some airlines, and even if it is, you may have to pay a crazy amount for it.
-It is no wonder then that people may decide to take some food on a plane with them in their carry on bag.
+Actually, it may not be available at all on some airlines, and even if it is, you may have to pay a crazy amount for something you wouldn’t feed to your cat.
+It is no wonder then that people may decide to take their own food on a plane with them in their carry on luggage.

-You can take the following types of food on a plane, mostly without restriction:
+The Transportation Security Administration allows you to take the following types of food through airport security in your carry on bag and on a plane, mostly without restriction:

 - Bottled water, but only if less than 3.4oz/100ml so probably not worth bothering with.
 You can of course buy water after the security checkpoint

-- Candy, provided they are not considered as liquid.
+- Candy, provided they are not considered a liquid.
 So things like hard candy, chocolate etc would all be allowed.

-- Canned food, but only if less than 3.4oz/100ml under the liquids rule
+- Canned foods, but only if less than 3.4oz/100ml under the liquids rule

 - Coffee, if beans or ground